Babies in a Tiny House Part 2

 - Jumpers/bouncers/rockers, mom’s do what we need to do, baby ‘stuff’ is not inherently bad, use it sparingly though… and if you can design your life to where you don’t need it, more power to you!
 But moms need showers, and to fix food, etc., like I mentioned in part 1, these items are designed for parent convenience, not baby development, they are often not great to leave babe in for extended periods of time.
 I choose to skip them all together.

-If you are reading this in prep for a baby shower you’re attending and I just shot down all your gift ideas here are a couple things that would be sweet.
+Here are a couple things that would be sweet if you are reading this in prep for a baby shower you’re attending and I just shot down all your other gift ideas.

 - A gift card to something like SnapFish or Zazzle so momma can make a cool memory book for babe’s first birthday.